rizvi-khan05400/Age-Calculator/README.md

 Save the script as `age_calculator.py` (or any name you prefer), then run:

-  -Open a terminal or command prompt and navigate to the folder containing the file.
+  - Open a terminal or command prompt and navigate to the folder containing the file.

-  -Run the script using:
+  - Run the script using:

 ```bash
 python age_calculator.py